Preparing to Upgrade to CHT 5.0

 A recurring problem seen on production deployments was that, over time, CHT administrators would use the CHT administration interface to upgrade.
 Then, during a migration or a restore from backup, Kubernetes administrators would inadvertently downgrade a CHT instance by using an out of date Helm chart.

-Deployments which used the now deprecated CHT 4.x Helm Charts, will need migrate to the 5.x charts, now moved to the CHT Core repository.
+Deployments which used the now deprecated CHT 4.x Helm Charts, will need to migrate to the 5.x charts, now moved to the CHT Core repository.

 Background information: